CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 - Observable physical matter.
 See http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#PhysicalResource

 ## RelatedSenses
-- Aggregates the various Senses under an ExperienceEvent.
+- An aggregator that encapsulates the Senses encountered by individuals at an Experience.

 ## RelatedPractices
-- Aggregates the various Practices under an ExperienceEvent.
+- An aggregator that encapsulates the Practices being performed by individuals at an Experience.

 ## RelatedObjects
-- Aggregates the various Objects under an ExperienceEvent.
+- An aggregator that encapsulates the Objects encountered by individuals at an Experience.
 See http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#hasArtefactRelatedPhysicalResource

 ## Sight
 - A Person's Sense of Sight, noting the person and related phenomenon causing the sense.
 See http://id.worldcat.org/fast/1167852